Lezalith/RenPy-Discord-Presence/README.md

 # Important Notes
 ## Discord Not Installed
 Discord presence only works for users who have the Discord desktop application installed.
-For players that do not have Discord installed, this entire code will simply do nothing. `discord` variable is still defined as an instance of a `RenPyDiscord` object, but none of its methods do anything.
+For players that do not have Discord installed, this entire code will simply do nothing. `discord` variable is still defined with all the properties and methods, but none of the methods do anything.

 This means that players who have Discord can enjoy the benefits while those who do not aren't hindered in any way.